VergeIO: Depth-Aware Eye Interaction on Glasses: Discussion, limitations, and future work

+{{\bf \orange{Interaction value of vergence.}}} \orange{Existing EOG glasses can detect blinks, winks, dwell-based gaze, and directional gaze for generic commands or 2D angular selection.
+In contrast, vergence offers two complementary interaction benefits.
+First, it provides a natural mapping between a shift in gaze depth and an action associated with the corresponding depth cue.
+Furthermore, vergence can also serve as an intentional cue that has been leveraged to mitigate the ``Midas touch'' problem~\cite{ahn2020verge,zhang2024focusflow}, in which natural eye movements detectable by prior EOG systems are mistaken for deliberate commands~\cite{Jacob1990Midas}.}

-{\bf Learnability of vergence.} Vergence movements have been shown to be a learnable and controllable skill even without visual reference points, enabling users to perform intentional depth-based eye gestures with training in a few minutes~\cite{mclin1988voluntary,hamori1982study,zhang2024focusflow,kirst2016verge,kudo2013input,ruan2018human}.
-An example voluntary vergence control is perceiving 3D autostereogram~\cite{tyler1990autostereogram} using cross-eyed or wall-eyed viewing.
+{{\bf Learnability of vergence.} Vergence is a learnable and controllable skill even without visual reference points, enabling users to perform intentional depth-based eye gestures with training in a few minutes~\cite{mclin1988voluntary,hamori1982study,zhang2024focusflow,kirst2016verge,kudo2013input,ruan2018human}.
+An example voluntary control is perceiving a 3D autostereogram~\cite{tyler1990autostereogram} using cross-eyed or wall-eyed viewing.}

-{\bf Eye tracking using EOG signals.} While the EOG signal can estimate horizontal and vertical eye movements based on amplitude changes, it is not well suited for precise gaze tracking due to its low spatial resolution.
-Additionally, it captures relative changes in eye position which can lead to error accumulation over time.

-However, we note that eye tracking is not an essential feature for commercial smart glasses, with devices like the Amazon Echo Frames~\cite{amazon_frames} relying solely on speakers and microphones for interaction, to avoid the added cost and power demands of eye-tracking cameras.

-{\bf Vergence duration.} Vergence is a naturally brief process and does not require prolonged fixation by users on the close or far object.
-In our user study, across all participants, the EOG signal from vergence had a duration of 0.737s ± 0.170~s, without requiring extended dwell periods.
-This distribution suggests that vergence can enable low-latency and responsive interaction across different users.